UoB-CSA/setup-guides/README.md

 ## Installing Go
 To help you get started here are some setup guides for Go:

+**You will need a go installation before installing most editors.**

 - [Linux Lab Machines](go-install/lab-machines.md)
 - [Personal Linux PCs](go-install/linux.md)
 - [MacOS](go-install/mac.md)